 The University of Waikato Art Collection

-With the opening of the Academy of Performing Arts in 2001 came a greater possibility for the display of visual arts on campus in the Calder and Lawson Gallery.
-The gallery features a diverse visual arts programme which shares a range of contemporary art from some of New Zealand’s most exciting artists.
+With the opening of the Gallagher Academy of Performing Arts in 2001 came a greater possibility for the display of visual arts on campus in the gallery spaces within.
+The Main Gallery and Foyer Galleries feature a diverse visual arts programme which shares a range of contemporary art from some of New Zealand’s most exciting artists.
 The exhibition programme also includes the display of artwork from the University of Waikato Art Collection.

 The art collection is available as a research resource for staff, students, external researchers and the community.
 Enquiries into the art collection are encouraged and can be directed to the Art Collection Curator, [email protected].

-A selection of the art collection can be viewed online at The University of Waikato Art Collection and Calder & Lawson Gallery.
+A selection of the art collection can be viewed online at The University of Waikato Art Collection on NZ Museums.